Data-driven Spatial Classification using Multi-Arm Bandits for Monitoring with Energy-Constrained Mobile Robots: Methodology

 While an integer program formulation of \eqref{prob:informal_ip} may require non-trivial computational effort (especially for large teams and large search environments), we remind the reader that our setup has relatively permissible bounds on solve time for \eqref{prob:informal_ip}, compared to traditional motion planning problems.
 Specifically, at each epoch, all sensors will be charging their batteries after their rendezvous with a station.
 Thus, it suffices to solve \eqref{prob:informal_ip} within the time to recharge the batteries of sensors, which may be in the order of tens of minutes.

 \emph{Motion constraints:} The following constraints enforce \eqref{eq:informal_ip_motion}, \begingroup\makeatletter \f@size{9}\check@mathfonts \endgroup Constraint \eqref{eq:motion_constraint_initial_constraint} sets the sensor and the station locations to the team configuration $(\calx_0,\caly_0)$ at epoch $p$, where $\calx_0, \caly_0\subset\calg$ is the set of cells occupied by the sensors and stations respectively at epoch $p$.
-Constraints \eqref{eq:motion_constraint_x} and \eqref{eq:motion_constraint_y} require that the sensors and the stations on cell $l\in\calg$ move only to a neighboring cell in $\caln(l)$ and $\caln_c(l)$ respectively.
+Constraints \eqref{eq:motion_constraint_x} and \eqref{eq:motion_constraint_y} enforce the transitions for sensors and stations from their neighbors to their current cells respectively.
 Constraint \eqref{eq:motion_constraint_no_visit_no_collision_y} requires no two stations to occupy the same cell at any time to avoid collisions.
 Constraint \eqref{eq:motion_constraint_no_visit_no_collision_x} enforces a similar collision avoidance among sensors, but is relaxed at the beginning and the end of epochs to facilitate multiple sensors to rendezvous with the same station.
 Alternatively, we may guarantee collision avoidance among sensors by requiring them to fly at different altitudes~\cite{Siddharth2024data}.
 Constraint \eqref{eq:motion_constraint_no_visit_more_cells} link the binary variables corresponding to sensing cycles $\lambda_k$ to the team paths.
 Specifically, $\lambda_k=0$ requires the team to visit no cells in $\calg$ during the sensing cycle $k$, i.e., the path of the team terminates prior to sensing cycle $k$.
 On the other hand, when $\lambda_k=1$, each sensor and station visit exactly one cell in $\calg$ at each time step in the sensing cycle $k$.
 Constraint \eqref{eq:motion_constraint_lambda} encodes the temporal constraint among sensing cycles, i.e., $\lambda_{m+1}=1$ for any $m\in\calt_s$ implies that $\lambda_k=1,\forall k\in\Nint{0}{m}$.

 \emph{Visit constraints}: The following constraints enforce \eqref{eq:informal_ip_visit_e} and \eqref{eq:informal_ip_visit_o} by requiring that every cell $m\in\cale_p$ is visited by some sensors at some time step in some sensing cycle, the team (both sensors and stations) never visits any cell in $\obstacleSet$, and the stations only visit cells in $\roadSet$, \begingroup\makeatletter \f@size{9}\check@mathfonts